zhenyuWang/frontend-study-book/English/React/Keeping-Components-Pure.md

 resort [rɪˈzɔːrt] 方法，手段

 When possible, try to express your logic with rendering alone.
 You’ll be surprised how far this can take you!

+## Keeping-Components-Pure
+- A component must be pure, meaning:
+    - It minds its own business.
+It should not change any objects or variables that existed before rendering.
+    - Same inputs, same output.
+Given the same inputs, a component should always return the same JSX.
+- Rendering can happen at any time, so components should not depend on each others’ rendering sequence.
+- You should not mutate any of the inputs that your components use for rendering.
+That includes props, state, and context.
+To update the screen, “set” state instead of mutating preexisting objects.
+- Strive to express your component’s logic in the JSX you return.
+When you need to “change things”, you’ll usually want to do it in an event handler.
+As a last resort, you can `useEffect`.
+- Writing pure functions takes a bit of practice, but it unlocks the power of React’s paradigm.

+strive [straɪv] 努力、奋斗\
+paradigm [ˈpærədaɪm] 范例、典范